Madhumala Chattopadhyay: Work on Car Nicobar

 Chattopadhyay has also worked with two Indigenous groups on the island of Car Nicobar, the Shompen and the Nicobarese.
 Her book Tribes of Car Nicobar and journal papers are used as standard reference texts in universities worldwide.

 Later career

 As of 2015, Madhumala Chattopadhyay works for India's Ministry of Social Justice and Empowerment and lives in New Delhi.
-She has a desk job which doesn't involve field work.
+She has a desk job which does not involve field work.

 After an American missionary illegally visited North Sentinel Island and was killed by its inhabitants, Chattopadhyay told reporters that she disapproved of his actions.
 "The Sentinelese and other tribes don’t need to be oppressed with religion, because doing so will make them more hostile," she said in 2018.